fsiegrist/devops-bootcamp-07-docker/demo-projects/developing-with-docker/README.md

 - MongoExpress

 ### Project Description
-- Create Dockerfile for Nodejs application and build Docker image
-- Run Nodejs application in Docker container and connect to MongoDB database container locally.
+- Run a Node.js application on localhost and connect to MongoDB database container locally.
 - Also run MongoExpress container as a UI of the MongoDB database.

 The demo app shows a simple set up for a user profile app using